99ron/django_milestone/README.md

 # Technologies Used

-Python, Django, S3, AJAX, Pillow, Stripe
+Python, Django, S3, AJAX, Pillow, Stripe, BlockUI

 Django is the Python Framework I’m using for this application.